Cape Town Commercial Property Market Insights

 Spear REIT

-The only regionally focused REIT reported strong HY2026 results (6 months to Aug 2025):
+The only regionally focused REIT reported full-year FY2026 results:

 Growthpoint